-That evening David and I enjoyed a meal in Murano.
-Known for its fine dining, we opted for the wine pairing menu which was magnificent.
-The food, the staff, the service and the ambience was exceptional, so I knew David would be thrilled to hear I had booked our next cruise onboard.
+That evening we a meal in Murano.
+Known for its fine dining.
+We opted for the wine pairing menu which was magnificent.
+The food, the staff, the service and the ambience were all exceptional.
 We raised a glass to the next cruise and enjoyed the rest of our evening.

 The after dinner plan was to visit the Martini Bar where we knew other people onboard would be.
-After bumping into a couple of familiar faces, we headed to the shops to spend our remaining on board credit.
+After bumping into a couple of familiar faces, Captain Greybeard and Jo Rzymowska, we headed to the shops to spend our remaining on board credit.
 With cap in hand and a bag of goodies we were still left with some change.
 So we payed what was supposed to be a quick visit to the Roulette table.
 It seemed it was my lucky night, not because I was stood next to an extremely inebriated ex-colleague, but because I kept winning.
-David perched on a stool behind me and I just kept passing him the winning chips.
 Eventually we had to go because the kids club was closing.
 It was 1am!!

 So it was no Martini bar for us on this occasion, but a great couple of days spend onboard a stunning ship and two (and a half) very excited people to be hopping back on board for 10 days in October.